Clinical Trial Washout Periods

 It is funny how mapping out a work or a travel schedule can have you contemplating life while looking at a calendar.
 While putting in a bunch of travel and project dates.
 I realized that my clinical trial will soon be over and that I will be in a washout period before I know it.
 I had wondered where the last 18 months had gone and was slightly nervous for what would be to come.

-What is a washout period in a clinical trial?
+What is a washout period in an asthma clinical trials?

 Definition: A period of time during a clinical study when a participant is take off of a study drug or other medication in order to eliminate the effects of the treatment.1This may also refer to a withdrawal from a current treatment before an active treatment begins.2